aadilzbhatti/kademlia/README.md

+1. Run `startup.sh` and make sure the first argument to `ln -s` is the absolute path of the `src/kademlia` folder
-1. Run `go build`
+2. Run `go build`
-2. Run `./mp2`
+3. Run `./mp2` on any subset of the nodes
-  - Note: you MUST run nodes 1, 2, 3 together as they are the coordinators, failing to do this will cause the system to crash
-3. Once 1,2,3 have been started, you can boot up whichever nodes you want at any time

 Citations: